genaim/TP2_2425/practicas/P1/enunciado_en.md

         current road;

-    (b) calculate the contamination produced as `c=l*f` where `f` is the contamination factor and `l` is the distance traveled in this simulation step, i.e., the new location minus the previous location, and then add `c` to the vehicle's *total contamination* and also to the current road contamination by
+    (b) calculate the contamination produced as `c=l*f` where `f` is the contamination class and `l` is the distance traveled in this simulation step, i.e., the new location minus the previous location, and then add `c` to the vehicle's *total contamination* and also to the current road contamination by